sandangel/angular-cli-docker/README.md

 ### Note
 You can config Makefile for more angular-cli commands.

-But you have to give your own permission for files, directories created inside container so with commands that generate file or folder like "ng generate component ...", you have to specify like this:
+But you have to give your own permission for files, directories created inside container.
+So with commands that generate file or folder like "ng generate component ...", you have to specify like this:

 ``` Makefile
   g-c: